 Pensions – in the “boring but important” category?
 Not so, when you delve into the behaviours and vulnerabilities behind people’s pension decisions…

-The challenge put to us by Giulia Ajello, Head of Customer Office at M&GPrudential, was to help them understand more about why relatively high numbers of pension customers were choosing to cash in their pensions at the age of 55 – as soon as they are legally entitled to – despite the tax implications and the risks of running out of money in the long-term.
+The challenge put to us by the Head of Customer Office at a leading savings and investment company, was to help them understand more about why relatively high numbers of pension customers were choosing to cash in their pensions at the age of 55 – as soon as they are legally entitled to – despite the tax implications and the risks of running out of money in the long-term.
 What are the vulnerabilities driving people’s choices?

 Cue three days with Citizens Advice Edinburgh, learning not only from their expert advisors – whose stories about people who’d suffered a chronic illness, a debilitating accident or a costly addiction brought financial vulnerability to life – but also directly from Citizens Advice clients, who focused on the difficulties they face when dealing with pension providers.